prestonrl/budget-tracker/README.md

 <br />

 ## Installing
-* Download code
-* Navigate to root folder in your terminal
+* Navigate to website
-* npm install
+* From URL bar click "install" icon

 <br />

 ## Usage
-- The user should run `npm start` to deploy the server
-  - The API can be used with API test clients such as Insomia Core or Postman
+- The user can add transactions to the budget tracker.
+If the internet connection is lost then the service worker and idb will save the data and sync the application once the connection is restored.

 ## Built With
 * Node.js